Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: Cosmology

 where $g_*=334.25$ is the the effective degrees of freedom at $T\,\lesssim\,M_a$ following the spectrum in table \ref{tab:spectrum}.
 We can see that the lifetime of $\psi_a$, $\tau_{a} = \Gamma_{a}^{-1}$, although very short, is still longer than the age of the universe, $t \sim H^{-1}$, allowing the decay to be out of thermal equilibrium.\footnote{In this work, we focus on cogenesis triggered by three body decay due to the spectrum with $M_a<M_{DQ}$.
 One can also consider the scenario with $M_a>M_{DQ}$ and cogenesis through two body decay, which would require $M_a>10^{16}$ GeV to be out of thermal equilibrium.}

 With all the quantities, we can estimate the amount of asymmetry generated through this process, which is given by

 where $T_{a,\rm reheat}$ is the reheat temperature of the $\psi_a$ decay given by

-The potential dilution from early matter domination and the wash-out process from scattering are not taken into account.
-We find that the asymmetries generated in the two sectors are the same due to the conserved $D-B$ and only a small $\epsilon_{\rm CP}\sim \mathcal{O}(10^{-8})$ is required.
-However, the relation $Y_{D}=Y_{B}$ is violated by the effect of the electroweak sphaleron, which reduces $Y_{B}$ by $\sim 2/3$ of the net $Y_{B-L}$ asymmetry generated at the DU scale.
-This results in the final $Y_{D}\sim 3\times Y_{B}$ \cite{Harvey:1990qw}, which explains why we use $n_D=3\,n_B$ as our benchmark.
+The potential dilution from early matter domination and the washout effects from scattering processes are not taken into account.
+We find that the asymmetries generated in the two sectors are identical due to the conservation of $D - B$ encoded in the processes, and only a small $\epsilon_{\rm CP} \sim \mathcal{O}(10^{-8})$ is required to reproduce the observed abundances.
+However, the relation $Y_{D}=Y_{B}$ is still violated by the effect of the electroweak sphaleron, which reduces $Y_{B}$ by $\sim 2/3$ of the net $Y_{B-L}$ asymmetry generated at the DU scale.
+This results in the final $Y_{D}\sim 3\times Y_{B}$ \cite{Harvey:1990qw}, which explains the use of $n_D=3\,n_B$ in our benchmark.